 Students are expected to (a) attend all classes during the course, (b) arrive on time, (c) stay for the duration of the class time and (d) complete all assignments.
 Attendance, timeliness, and professionally relevant, active participation are expected.
-Attendance and professional participation at all sessions is very important because all of the activities in class are planned in such a way that they cannot necessarily be recreated outside of the class session.
-More than one absence for any reason will result in the final grade dropping by 5 points.
+Attendance and professional participation at all sessions is very important because many of the activities in class are planned in such a way that they cannot necessarily be recreated outside of the class session.
+Missing more than one class or repeated tardiness/leaving early will result in the loss of five points off your final grade.
+Please notify me in advance by phone or email if you will not be able to attend class.

-Note: It is impossible to participate fully in this class while texting, Facebooking, tweeting, working on documents, etc. Please be fully present in class
+Note: It is impossible to participate fully in this class while texting, Facebooking, tweeting, working on documents, etc. Please be fully present in class ©